 Water Conservation

 While our area gets quite a bit of rainfall overall, the summer months see much less precipitation.
 In addition, water consumption goes way up at the same time.
 This combination causes reservoir levels to drop.
-Metro Vancouver provides a chart of summer time reservoir levels that shows the severity of the problem.
+Metro Vancouver provides a chart of reservoir levels (updated on Tuesdays from May 1 – Nov 1) that shows the severity of the problem.
 These factors make it necessary to introduce water conservation rules in the summer.

 Water restrictions are introduced in four stages.